Professionalization: Engineers

 In the 19th century, an engineer qualified to practice in England would not have trouble practicing in Canada.
-To obtain an engineer’s certificate from them these countries, many demands which had to be met.
+To obtain an engineer's certificate from them these countries, many demands which had to be met.
 For example, in Ontario Canada, for each different class of engineer certificate obtained, certain math skills must be met first.
-To practice as a Water Supply Engineer in England, a person had to obtain a certificate.
-This certificate was only granted if the provisions under the Water act of 1890 are met.
-There was little opening for employment as a civil engineer in England, although those who were good eventually found work.
+To practice as a water supply engineer in Victoria, Australia, a person had to obtain a certificate.
+This certificate was only granted if the provisions under the state's Water Act 1890 (No. 1156) were met.